Ulan (Rivermaya song)

 "Ulan" (lit.
-'Rain') is the first single released by Filipino rock band Rivermaya and also the first single released on their debut self-titled album in 1995.
+'Rain') is the debut single by Filipino rock band Rivermaya, released in 1995 from their self-titled debut album (1994).
 The song was produced by Chito S. Roño and Lizza G. Nakpil.

 The song was written by rhythm guitarist and keyboardist Rico Blanco and Nathan Azarcon, the band's bassist.
 Blanco's keyboard solo was featured on the instrumental break.
 On the intro, the guitars were played by Blanco and Perf de Castro.